Light pollution: East Asia

 Light pollution in Hong Kong was declared the 'worst on the planet' in March 2013.

 In June 2016, it was estimated that one third of the world's population could no longer see the Milky Way, including 80% of Americans and 60% of Europeans.
 Singapore was found to be the most light-polluted country in the world.

 Over the past 21 years, China's provincial capital cities have seen a major increase in light pollution, with hotspots along the eastern coastline region.

+Africa

+80% of Africa's protected areas have experienced "increased pressure from artificial lights".

+Light pollution poses a significant threat for nocturnal pollinators in Africa.

 Consequences

 Light pollution has "detrimental impacts on wildlife, human health, and ecosystem functions and services".
 Only the damage to ecosystems is estimated as 3.36 trillion dollars per year.
 Ecosystems which are suffering from the highest level of light pollution, deliver 40% less ecological services.